pbgt28/Prince-s-Projects/README.md

 This project demonstrates how data analysis and visualization tools can be effectively combined to analyze real-world datasets.
 The insights obtained can assist stakeholders in understanding market behavior and making data-driven decisions.

+Machine Learning Module

+This project also includes a machine learning model for predicting house prices.
+The ML implementation is available in the `ML-Model` folder and uses a Linear Regression model trained on the same housing dataset used for analysis and visualization.